-Here’s how it works: ACV lifts the alkaline base from the hair and once dry, it can be installed without causing irritation to the scalp and hairline.
-The process is simple and can be the difference between struggling through the next five weeks of a protective style and flourishing from one look to the next.
-To do this, all you need is apple cider vinegar (any brand and type will do), hot water and a large bowl or bucket.
+Here’s how it works.
+ACV lifts the alkaline base from the hair, and once dry, it can be installed without causing irritation to the scalp and hairline.
+The process is simple, and can be the difference between struggling through the next five weeks of a protective style and flourishing from one look to the next.
+To do this you need apple cider vinegar (any brand/type will do), hot water and a large bowl or bucket.

-STEP #1: Start by filling a bowl with hot water and apple cider vinegar.
-The ratio should be one part apple cider vinegar to three parts hot water, and there should be enough to completely cover one or two packs of hair.
+STEP 1: Start by filling a bowl with hot water and apple cider vinegar.
+The ratio should be one part apple cider vinegar to three parts hot water, and should be enough to completely cover one or two packs of hair.

-STEP #3: Remove the hair from the mixture and allow it to air dry.
+STEP 3: Remove the hair from the mixture and allow to air dry.
 Don’t worry about the smell, it’ll evaporate once the hair is dry.

-STEP #4: Install and style the hair as normal.
-You’re done!
+STEP 4: Install and style the hair as normal.

 Already installed your hair?
-Don’t worry — add some ACV and water to a spray bottle and spritz the mixture all over your head; it should give you some relief.
+Don’t worry — add some ACV and water to a spray bottle and spritz all over your head, it should give you some relief.
 Still need help?
 Watch this tutorial by beauty guru MIIX MII to see it in action:

-If you can’t wait for your hair to air dry or just don’t want to do it yourself, you can buy pre-treated braiding hair or opt for human hair (although it is much more expensive).
+If you can’t wait for your hair to air dry, or just don’t want to do it yourself, you can buy pre-treated braiding hair or opt for human hair (although it’s much more expensive).